 I’ve been working on making the perfect chocolate mug cake for six months now.
 I wanted it to be just right – rich, chocolaty, gooey, and I also wanted it to be low carb and gluten free.

-I tried maybe 20 recipe for chocolate mug cake, I kid you not.
+I tried maybe 20 recipes for chocolate mug cake, I kid you not.
 And besides gaining three pounds, I was sorely disappointed in all of them, mostly the texture.
-It was either very dry, or too crumbly and not at all cake-like.
+It was either very dry or too crumbly and not at all cake-like.

 Then it dawned on me.
-This wonderful gluten free chocolate cake, one of the culinary creations I am most proud of, deeply chocolaty and moist and so so good.
-Why not try to microwave it?
+These wonderful paleo chocolate muffins, deeply chocolatey and moist and so so good.
+Why not try to create a keto version and microwave it?

 So I did, and OMG.
 This chocolate mug cake is chocolate heaven.
 It’s ready in just five minutes (including mixing the ingredients).
 My only complaint is that it makes two servings, and it’s so good!
 So unless you have someone to consume the second serving immediately, you WILL eat the second one, I guarantee it, from shameful personal experience. 😳